aioqzone/gh-simple-api/README.md

 # gh-simple-api

-Implement [PEP 503][pep-0503] simple api with GitHub release and GitHub Page.
+Implement [PEP 503][pep-0503] simple api with GitHub Page.

 ## Setup

 1. You should create your own repository and choose this repo as the template.
+Select _include all branches_, so that you'll get `master`, `idx-pages` and `gh-pages` branch.
-2. Create an orphan `idx-pages` branch.
-It is used to save index htmls.
+2. In repo's GitHub Page settings, switch GitHub Page source to `GitHub Action`.
-3. Create a `gh-pages` branch as source of the index site.
-You can customize your site like other `JekyII` GitHub Pages.
+3. You can customize your site by updating `gh-pages` branch just like other `JekyII` GitHub Pages.
-4. In repo settings, switch GitHub Page source to `GitHub Action`.
-GitHub Actions will fetch built index htmls to `/simple` dir, then build your site from `gh-pages` source.
+4. Once you edit `idx-pages`(by calling the following workflows) or edit `gh-pages`, our build workflow will fetch built index htmls to `/simple` dir, then build your site from `gh-pages` source.

 ## Usage